-It’s clear that air pollution is a serious issue in Delhi, and in all of India.
-While efforts to address the problem continue in political, corporate, and diplomatic channels, AES is leading the way in indoor air quality improvement for students, faculty and the community.
+Air pollution is a serious issue in Delhi where air quality declines significantly from about mid-October to the end of February.
+AES is leading the way in indoor air quality improvement for students, faculty and the community.

 AES Air Quality Guidelines

-The Admin Team, together with our Health personnel, has been grappling with issue for over two years now.
-As might be expected, the discussions have been hearty and long.
-We are, however, united in our conclusion that we will not proceed with a shutdown mentality, but rather we will proceed with a policy that is pro-activity and will review air quality data in a conservative manner.
+The Admin Team, together with our Health personnel are united in our conclusion that we will not proceed with a shutdown mentality, but rather we will proceed with a policy that is pro-activity and will review air quality data in a conservative manner.
 We will allow outside activity on a regular basis up to an AQI rating of 300 (200 in case of the Elementary school) after that, we will announce an outside aerobic activity shut down.